 Providers are “required” to meet a certain level of productivity.
 Productivity is the amount of ‘productive hours’ or time spent with patients and providing care, compared to the total amount of hours worked.

 This does not include any non-billable time.
 For example, documentation is not considered productive.
 That said, most therapists find themselves completing their notes during non-paid hours (lunch and evenings).
 Some practices provide incentivize productivity by offering a bonus.

-Almost completely out of a PT’s control, cancellations and no-shows by patients is a negative mark on a therapists schedule, often directly affecting their pay.
+Almost completely out of a PT’s control, cancellations and no-shows by patients is a negative mark on a therapist’s schedule, often directly affecting their pay.
 Taking into consideration all of the above and in order to meet productivity and therapeutic goals, patients are often seen several times a week.
-To be fair though, for many conditions this is very appropriate but differs from a fee-for-service-practice that has more flexibility with less pressure.
+To be fair though, for many conditions this is very appropriate but differs from a fee-for-service practice that has more flexibility with less pressure.

-An example on hospital based billing
+An example of hospital-based billing

 When an outpatient practice is attached or in near distance to an emergency department, they are able to charge in-patient prices.